 The Vice Chancellor and President’s Scholarship will provide funding towards the research project activities identified in the student’s application and approved by the selection panel.

-As UniSA’s top PhD candidates, recipients will be expected to be part of a cohort of Ambassadors of the Transformed PhD, including advocating for the significance and innovation of their research findings, and participating in promotional and media activities.
+As UniSA’s top PhD candidates, recipients will be expected to be part of a cohort of Ambassadors for the Transformed PhD, advocating for significance and innovation in their research findings, and participating in promotional and media activities.
 In preparation, recipients of the scholarship will be provided media training and support by UniSA’s Communication and Marketing Unit.
-In particular, Scholarship recipients will have access to a media education workshop focussed on engaging with media audiences across radio, print, television and social media platforms.
+Scholarship recipients will have access to a media education workshop focused on engaging with media audiences across radio, print, television and social media platforms.
 The training will explore:

 - news values